cw61-source/final-project/README.md

 # Task Manager API

-Final project for the backend course.
+This is my final project for the b1-programming class @HTW Berlin.
 Its a simple REST API built with FastAPI that lets you manage tasks.
-Nothing fancy, tasks get saved to a plain text file so they dont disappear when you restart the server.
+Tasks get saved to a plain text file so they dont disappear when you restart the server.

 ---